cturner0206/Project_2_Reseller_Performance_Report/README.md

 An example where this is noticable is the card for PYTD sales in 2023 is at 25.5m while the YTD in 2022 is at 28.19m because the PYTD in 2023 is not accounting for December as there is no data for December in 2023 like in 2022.

-### Sales
-- Total sales have increased by 55% from 2021 to 2022 and increased 19.1% from 2022 to 2023.
-- In 2021, the United States resellers made up 79.16% of total sales, then Canada at 19.79%, France at 0.53%, and United Kingdom at 0.44%)
-	- In 2022, the United States resellers made up 69.60% of total sales, then Canada at 19.44%, United Kingdom at 5.25%, France at 4.93%, Germany at 0.64%, and Australia at 0.18%.)
-	- In 2023, the United States resellers made up 57.19% of total sales, then Canada at 15.4%, France at 9.29%, United Kingdom at 8.1%, Germany at 5.36%, and Australia at 4.59%.)
-- In 2023, the newer countries of Germany, France, Australia, and the United Kingdom all surpased both the United States and Canada for haivng a higher YTD vs PYTD sales difference.
-- In 2021, the United States and Canada experienced postive YTD vs PYTD growth, however, in 2022-2023 growth has significantly slowed down.
-Several months out of the year have negative YTD vs PYTD values.
-The negative values range from being down hundreds of thousands to up around 2 million a month.
-	- As for the other four new reseller countries, they all have positve YTD vs PYTD growth since being introduced.
- - In the more reccent years of 2022-2023, current sales trends show that Q1 has been the highest selling quarter.
-Sales then dip in Q2 and Q3—where the most drastic dip occurs in Q3 over the summer.
-Sales then go back up in Q4 and peak in Q1 (Note that Q4 of 2023 doesn't have data for December, but given October and November both had sales around 3.3m, it's likey that December would also be near that range to boost the Q4 total to around 9-10m).
-	- 2021 shows sales starting low in Q1 and growing into Q4, however, this is expected as 2021 was when Adventure Works just started to have resellers be established.
-This pattern reflects the natural progression of building a business relationship with resellers

-### Quantity
-- The big takeaway from quantity is that it follows similar trends to sales—where when sales go up, so does quantity.
-- The change in quantity per country follows the same trend as sales, where the United States and Canada make up most of the total quantity from 2021-2023 and YTD vs PYTD from 2021-2022.
-In 2023, the newer countries of Germany, France, Australia, and the United Kingdom catch up to the United States in the YTD vs PYTD quantity difference.
-- Like sales quarterly trends, quantity also peaks in Q1 then dips down in Q2-Q3 and rises back in Q4.

-### Products
-- Product category trends are consistant, where the bike category makes up the largest percentage of sales, then components as the second best selling, and lastly clothing and accessories that make up less than around 5% of total sales.
-- In 2023, the biggest product shift was the major decline in road bikes and the stark increase in touring bikes in both the United States and Canada.
-In the other four countries, road bikes sales remained nearly the same while touring bikes had a major increase.
-  - In 2022, the components category had around two times the total sales as seen in 2021 and 2023.
-Road bikes had the most substantially product increase from the prior year when looking at all countries together.
-Some geographical differences include: United States being down 1.3m YTD in mountain bike sales, France and the United Kingdom had a larger mountain bike demographic along with road bikes, Germany and Australia both had touring bikes as their largest product sales increase though they both had a limited product selection as it was their first year selling.
-  - In 2021, mountain bikes and road bikes were by far the best-selling products, except in Germany, where road bikes and road frames were the two main selling products.
+## Sales Overview

+### Sales Growth
+- Total sales increased by **55%** from 2021 to 2022.
+- Total sales increased by **19.1%** from 2022 to 2023.

+### Sales by Region
+### 2021
+- **United States:** 79.16%
+- **Canada:** 19.79%
+- **France:** 0.53%
+- **United Kingdom:** 0.44%

+### 2022
+- **United States:** 69.60%
+- **Canada:** 19.44%
+- **United Kingdom:** 5.25%
+- **France:** 4.93%
+- **Germany:** 0.64%
+- **Australia:** 0.18%

+### 2023
+- **United States:** 57.19%
+- **Canada:** 15.4%
+- **France:** 9.29%
+- **United Kingdom:** 8.1%
+- **Germany:** 5.36%
+- **Australia:** 4.59%

+### Year-to-Date Sales Comparison
+- In 2023, newer markets (Germany, France, Australia, and the United Kingdom) surpassed both the United States and Canada in YTD vs. prior year-to-date (PYTD) sales growth.
+- In 2021, the United States and Canada saw positive YTD vs. PYTD growth.
+However, from 2022 to 2023, growth slowed significantly, with several months showing negative YTD vs. PYTD values ranging from being down hundreds of thousands to being down around $2 million per month.
+- In contrast, the newer markets have consistently shown positive YTD vs. PYTD growth since their introduction.

+### Sales Trends
+- From 2022 to 2023, Q1 has been the highest-selling quarter.
+Sales dip in Q2 and Q3, with the most significant drop occurring in Q3 during the summer.
+Sales rebound in Q4, peaking again in Q1.
+  > **Note:** Q4 2023 lacks December data, but sales in October and November were around $3.3 million each, suggesting December's sales will likely boost Q4 totals to around $9-10 million.

+- In 2021, sales began low in Q1 and increased through Q4.
+This pattern reflects the natural progression of establishing reseller relationships, as 2021 was the first year Adventure Works began working with resellers.

+## Quantity Overview

+### Overall Trends
+  - Quantity trends mirror sales trends; when sales increase, quantity also increases.

+### Quantity by Country
+  - From 2021 to 2023, the United States and Canada accounted for the majority of total quantity.
+In 2023, newer countries—Germany, France, Australia, and the United Kingdom—began to close the gap with the United States in year-to-date (YTD) vs. prior year-to-date (PYTD) quantity differences.

+### Quarterly Trends
+  - Similar to sales, quantity peaks in Q1, dips in Q2 and Q3, and then rises again in Q4.

+## Product Category Trends

+### Overall Trends
+  Product category trends are consistent.
+The bike category makes up the largest percentage of sales, followed by components as the second best-selling category.
+Clothing and accessories account for less than 5% of total sales.

+### 2023
+  - In the United States and Canada, there was a major decline in road bike sales, accompanied by a stark increase in touring bike sales.
+  - In the other four countries, road bike sales remained relatively stable, while touring bike sales saw a major increase.

+### 2022
+  - The components category had approximately twice the total sales compared to 2021 and 2023.
+  - Road bikes experienced the most substantial increase from the prior year across all countries.
+  - Geographic differences included:
+    - The United States saw a decrease of $1.3 million YTD vs PYTD in mountain bike sales.
+    - France and the United Kingdom had a larger mountain bike demographic, alongside road bikes.
+    - Germany and Australia recorded touring bikes as their largest sales increase, despite having limited product selections in their first year of sales.

+### 2021 Overview
+  - In 2021, mountain bikes and road bikes were the best-selling products overall, except in Germany, where road bikes and road frames were the top sellers.

 # Recommendations

+- **Manage Seasonal Fluctuations:**
-- Manage Seasonal Fluctuations: With Q1 being the highest selling quarter, create promotions or special events leading into Q2 and Q3 to sustain momentum and mitigate dips.
-This could include summer promotions or targeted advertising.
+  With Q1 being the highest-selling quarter, create promotions or special events leading into Q2 and Q3 to sustain momentum and mitigate dips.
+Consider summer promotions or targeted advertising.

+- **Address Product Declines:**
-- Address Product Declines: Investigate the reasons behind the decline in road bike sales in the US and Canada.
-Consider redesigns, marketing campaigns, or bundle offers to rejuvenate interest.
+  Investigate the reasons behind the decline in road bike sales in the US and Canada.
+Explore options such as redesigns, marketing campaigns, or bundle offers to rejuvenate interest.

-- Focus on Emerging Markets: Given the positive growth in countries like Germany, France, Australia, and the UK, consider tailored marketing strategies for these regions.
+- **Focus on Emerging Markets:**
+  Given the positive growth in countries like Germany, France, Australia, and the UK, consider tailored marketing strategies for these regions.
 Allocate resources to enhance brand visibility and establish stronger reseller partnerships.

-- Adapt to Regional Preferences: Recognize and promote the product preferences in different markets.
+- **Adapt to Regional Preferences:**
+  Recognize and promote product preferences in different markets.
 For example, emphasize touring bikes in regions where they are gaining popularity.